A good amount of people have, however, heard of Starhawk and The Spiral Dance.

 If you didn't hear about Reclaiming through a friend, online group, or other similar means, you probably first found out about it by reading one of these books (or perhaps another by Starhawk, or other authors who were, or still are, involved with the tradition).
 This may be repeat information in that case.
 But for those who find this page through other means and want to know how to learn more, these books are a great starting point.
 Some of them are even used as prerequisites for participating in Reclaiming classes or workshops, to make sure people have a passing familiarity with the basics before jumping into work together, or so you can come in with questions for discussion ready.

-The Spiral Dance, The Twelve Wild Swans, and Elements of Magic --
+The Spiral Dance, The Twelve Wild Swans, and Elements of Magic -- Three books that give an introduction to different aspects of Reclaiming |

 The Spiral Dance